Anti-LGBTQ hate thrives online, spurs fears of more violence

 On Twitter, YouTube and Facebook, researchers and LGBTQ advocates have tracked an increase in hate speech and threats of violence directed at LGBTQ people, groups and events, with much of it directed at transgender people.

-“I don’t think people understand the sate of danger that we’re living in right now,” said Jay Brown, senior vice president at the Human Rights Campaign and a transgender man.
-“A lot that is happening online, and online threats are turning into threats of real violence offline.”
+“I don’t think people understand the state of danger that we’re living in right now,” said Jay Brown, senior vice president at the Human Rights Campaign and a transgender man.
+“A lot of that is happening online, and online threats are turning into threats of real violence offline.”

 Hospitals in Boston, Pittsburgh, Phoenix, Washington, D.C., and other cities have received bomb threats and other harassing messages after misleading claims spread online about transgender care programs.